 Conservation Filmmaker, Inka Cresswell, is keen about documenting the state of the world’s oceans to encourage others to safeguard them for future generations.
 At 26 years previous, Inka is a PADI Open Water Dive Teacher, Underwater Images Teacher, and Dive Towards Particles Teacher, in addition to an Superior, Nitrox, and Decompression Procedures Technical Diver.
 She additionally holds a Bachelor’s Diploma in Marine Biology, and a Grasp’s Diploma in Wildlife Filmmaking.
 Her debut movie, ‘MY 25: The Ocean Between Us’ has been proven at quite a few movie festivals all over the world.
 Right here, Inka supplies some highly effective behind-the-lens views on all issues conservation filmmaking.

-Focused on conservation filmmaking?
-The PADI Digital Underwater Photographer Course teaches you helpful methods to enhance the standard of the pictures and movies you're taking whereas diving.
-This course is now additionally out there on eLearning, so you'll be able to full the web portion first, earlier than connecting with a PADI dive store at anytime to finish your in-water coaching.
+Inquisitive about conservation filmmaking?
+The PADI Digital Underwater Photographer Course teaches you beneficial methods to enhance the standard of the pictures and movies you're taking whereas diving.
+This course is now additionally obtainable on eLearning, so you'll be able to full the web portion first, earlier than connecting with a PADI dive store at anytime to finish your in-water coaching.

 What impressed you to earn your Masters Diploma in Wildlife Filmmaking?